Conference

 • Violence against staff remains a major issue in the NHS.
 In this session, delivered in association with the Social Partnership Forum, Alan Lofthouse, Chair of the Violence Reduction Sub Group of the Social Partnership Forum, and Acting Deputy Head of Health, UNISON Health Group and Rebecca Smith, Director of System and Social Partnership, NHS Employers will talk about work that that has been undertaken on tackling violence at national level in partnership with NHS unions, share ideas from trusts and outline next steps on this important issue.

 • In this keynote speech hear from Myron Rogers a renowned and leading expert, author and consultant on systems change and leadership development.
 Myron will share his expert insights and offer solutions on how we can collectively deliver bold transformational action to support NHS staff experience, whilst navigating uncertainty and challenging times.
-Elizabeth Nyawade, Chief of People and Culture, Surrey and Sussex Healthcare NHS Trust and other leaders will join Myron in a panel discussion to reflect on these challenges and how to make sustainable change a reality.
+Elizabeth Nyawade, Chief of People and Culture, Surrey and Sussex Healthcare NHS Trust and Samantha Allen, Chief Executive, North East and North Cumbria ICB will join Myron in a panel discussion to reflect on these challenges and how to make sustainable change a reality.

 4pm - Chairs reflections and conference close